Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	All work to extract and transform the weather data is in:  weather_data.ipynb

+## ERD Notes

+•	ERD diagram is saved as a PNG file QuickDBD-export.png
+•	DB Table creation script is stored in HomeSales_DB.sql

 ## Potential Future Questions to Research:
 1. Does Indiana monthly temperature impact monthly growth?
 2. Where in the Unites States are most people moving to Indiana from?